chriswmackey/honeybee-primer/text/components/Validate_Model.md

 #### Inputs
 * ##### model [Required]
 A Honeybee Model object to be validated.
 This can also be the file path to a Model HBJSON that will be validated.
+* ##### extension
+Optional text for the name of the honeybee extension for which validation will occur.
+The value input here is case-insensitive such that "radiance" and "Radiance" will both result in the model being checked for validity with honeybee-radiance.
+This value can also be set to "Generic" in order to run checks for all installed extensions.
+Using "Generic" will run all except the most limiting of checks (like DOE2's lack of support for courtyards) with the goal of producing a model that is export-able to multiple engines (albeit with a little extra postprocessing for particularly limited engines).
+Some common honeybee extension names that can be input here if they are installed include  the following.
+(Default: Generic).

+    * Radiance

+    * EnergyPlus

+    * OpenStudio

+    * DesignBuilder

+    * DOE2

+    * IES

+    * IDAICE
 * ##### validate [Required]
 Set to "True" to validate the the Model and get a report of all issues with the model.